 Zeolites are naturally occurring minerals created from volcanic activity.
 Their unique honeycomb lattice frame work of hydrogen, oxygen, aluminum and silicon creates special properties.
-These attribute make them uniquely suited for gas adsorption, water adsorption and desorption and ion exchange.
+These attribute make them uniquely suited for gas adsorption, and ion exchange.
 These characteristics make natural zeolites extremely useful in a wide variety of industries.

 - Odor control - adsorbing harmful ammonia, ammonium and hydrogen sulfide.